-- Shoring wall installation starting at the work zone south of Colman Dock next week.
+- Installation of shoring wall at the work zone south of Colman Dock next week.
 This activity supports the surrounding soil during excavation.

 - Puget Sound Energy (PSE) will continue to conduct field investigations on the east side of the Alaskan Way Viaduct between University and Madison streets.
 Work will include sawcutting and excavation to uncover PSE’s high pressure natural gas pipeline.
-This work is anticipated to last up to three weeks.
+This work is anticipated to last up to one more week.